anissen/cosy/wishlist.md

 - [x] Make the CLI write out Cosy version and/or git commit
 - [x] Detect invalid concatinations (+) in the Typer (and show a hint about string interpolation if one of the types is a string)
 - [ ] Make `--times` show how many lines/second was processed (scanner + parser)
+- [ ] Replace `var` with `let` (because they're constants, not variables)
+- [ ] Improve error messages
+- [ ] Split Cosy.hx into Cosy.hx and Compiler.hx
+- [ ] Make embedded execution be two-part: scanning, parsing, typing, optimizing + interpreting.
+The first part should return an AST that can be handed to the interpreter.
+See https://github.com/HaxeFoundation/hscript/#example
+- [ ] Put colors on the Mandelbrot example (see https://asciinema.org/a/20055)

 # Project wishlist
 - [ ] Make a syntax highlighting extension for vscode